 Coleton Fishacre is one of five gardens shortlisted for Garden of the Year in the BBC Countryfile Magazine Awards 2018.
-Find out about this prestigious nomination, and how you could vote for Coleton Fishacre to win the award by following the link at the bottom of the page.
+Find out about this prestigious nomination, and how the public have been voting for Coleton Fishacre to win the award.

 Now in their seventh year, the BBC Countryfile Magazine Awards are 'a celebration of the British countryside and its people, from mighty landmarks and outstanding national parks to the best nature reserves and finest rural pubs.'
 This year, BBC Countryfile Magazine invited their readers to send in their suggestions for the greatest sites in the countryside.
 Their expert panel then gathered to review all of the submissions, and whittle the nominees down to five in each category.
 The final shortlist was announced on Monday 15 January, and in the category of Garden Of The Year, Coleton Fishacre Coleton Fishacre is joined by:

 - Bodnant Garden, Conwy

 - Mount Stewart, County Down